If there’s one thing common between James Bond and most school kids, both wear Oxford shoes.

 Spice the outfit with either brogue or suede Oxfords for some sportiness.

 Then, pair it with either a sweater or blazer to somewhat ascend the formality.
-For example, a navy blazer can make this look special.
+For example, a navy blazer can make this look elegant.

 I recommend brown oxfords for that special effect on your blue jeans that gives versatility and how good any blue shade blends with brown.